githubhelp/otherwip/documentation/install/raspberrypi/sd-card.md

     sudo sh -c "echo ' ' >> /tmp/fstab"
     sudo mv /etc/mtab /etc/mtab.orig
     sudo ln -s /proc/self/mounts /etc/mtab
-    sudo shutdown -r now

-Once restarted the Pi will be running in Read Only mode, to temporarily switch to Read and Write mode use
+The Pi will now run in Read-Only mode from the next restart.

+Before restarting create 2 shortcut commands to switch between read-only and write access.

+Firstly " rpi-rw " will be the command to unlock the filesystem for editing, run

+    sudo nano /usr/bin/rpi-rw

+and add the following to the blank file that opens

+    #!/bin/sh
+    sudo mount -o remount,rw /dev/mmcblk0p1  /
     sudo mount -o remount,rw /dev/mmcblk0p2  /

-and then to switch back to Read Only use
+    echo "Filesystem is unlocked - Write access" echo "type ' rpi-ro ' to lock"

+save and exit using `ctrl-x` -> `y` -> `enter` and then make this executable, run

+    sudo chmod +x  /usr/bin/rpi-rw

+Next " rpi-ro " will be the command to lock the filesytem down again, run

+    #!/bin/sh
+    sudo mount -o remount,ro /dev/mmcblk0p1  /
     sudo mount -o remount,ro /dev/mmcblk0p2  /
+    echo "Filesystem is locked - Read Only access" echo "type ' rpi-rw ' to unlock"

+save and exit using `ctrl-x` -> `y` -> `enter` and then make this executable, run

+    sudo chmod +x  /usr/bin/rpi-ro

+Lastly reboot for changes to take effect (note - if serial uart access required make these changes before restarting)

+    sudo shutdown -r now

+After restarting you must remember to use " rpi-rw " before making any changes and then use " rpi-ro " afterwards to lock the filesystem down again, the only time this will lock automatically is at boot.

 To undo these changes and revert to the original set up run